 In this example the critical value for significance at the 5% level is an absolute partial correlation exceeding 0.081.
-In fact all the marked values exceed the 1% critical value of 0.106, but we indicate the three lower valued significant partial correlations with broken lines in Figure 2 which represents the tentative conclusions from Table 2 as a CIG.
+In fact all the marked values exceed the 1% critical value of 0.106, but we indicate the three lower valued significant partial correlations with broken lines in Fig. 2 which represents the tentative conclusions from Table 2 as a CIG.
 It's form is almost that of the linear structure which was investigated by Swanson and Granger.
-This figure was presented and discussed by Tunnicliffe Wilson (1992) but without any further modeling.
+This figure was presented and discussed by Tunnicliffe Wilson [22] but without any further modeling.
 Central to the interpretation of a CIG is the separation theorem.
 The CIG is constructed by pairwise separation of variables which are independent conditional on the remainder.
 The separation theorem states that if two blocks of variables are separated, i.e. there is no link between any member of the first block and any member of the second, then the two blocks are completely independent conditional on the remaining variables.
+See for example Whittaker ([23], pp. 64-67) for a general proof and references to more straightforward proofs in the Gaussian case, where the result can be read directly from the joint density.
+To illustrate the theorem, Fig. 2 implies that $\{1,2\}$ are independent of $\{6,7\}$ given $\{3,4,5\}$.
+Using a straightforward notation for joint and conditional densities, the first part of (6) is a consequence of this CIG.
+Similar arguments lead to the remaining parts of (6).

-Figure 2: Conditional Independence Graph derived from Table 2 for the dollar term rate innovation series.
+Fig. 2.
+Conditional Independence Graph derived from Table 2 for the dollar term rate innovation series